isocroft/browsengine/README.md

    *behavior: url('./boxsizing.htc');
 }

-/* when browser is in quirks mode, we make the body 70% transparent */ .quirks {
+/* when browser is in quirks mode, we make the body 70% transparent and disable all controls */ .quirks {
 	opacity:0.7;
 	filter:alpha(opacity=70);
 	-ms-filter:"alpha(opacity=70)";
+  cursor:not-allowed;
 }

 /* used with Modernizr loaded - border radius */